Skip to Content

 supplies to make shaving cream easter eggs

-1. Prepare a muffin tin with shaving cream or whipped topping in each well.
-Top with food coloring and swirl slightly.
+• Prepare a muffin tin with shaving cream or whipped topping in each well.
+Top with liquid food coloring and swirl slightly.

-2. Place one egg in each well and turn to coat.
-Remove and place on paper toweling.
-Allow to rest for 20 to 30 minutes.
+• Place one whole egg in each well and turn to coat.
+Remove and place on paper plates or a baking sheet or cookie sheet lined with a paper towel.
+Allow the colored hard-boiled eggs to rest for 20 to 30 minutes.

-3. Remove shaving cream by rinsing with water, being careful not to rub the eggs as it may remove the color.
+• Remove excess shaving cream by rinsing the hard boiled eggs with cold water, being careful not to rub the eggs as it may remove the color.

 How to Store Easter Eggs